 3 Colombian women you must know about

-Last month on March 8th was International Women’s Day, and we wanted to share with you three standout Colombian women from history that you need to know about.
+Every year on March 8th is International Women’s Day, and we wanted to share with you three standout Colombian women from history that you need to know about.

 All three risked their lives for their beliefs & freedom.

 Known as 'La Pola', she was a pro-independence spy who operated undercover in the Spanish Royalist dominated Bogotá, creating a revolutionary network.
 She is considered a heroine of Colombian independence and made it on to the 10,000 peso bill.